 Asking for reviews might seem intimidating, but most customers will leave a review if asked—so don’t be afraid to ask!
 Sometimes people need a reminder to leave a review, as they might not think about it or realize how vital it is to their favorite local business.

 Here are eight easy ways to ask customers for reviews:

 Send an automated review email after you complete a service to ask customers to recommend your business on Facebook.
 Include a Facebook button within the message to quickly guide your customers to the right place.

 2. Ask People to Check-in

-On your webpage, you can include a call to action for the user to recommend your business!
-Include the facebook icon linking directly to your page is a simple and easy way to remind people to rack up recommendations on your company Facebook page.
+Your webpage can include a CTA for the user to recommend your business.
+Include a Facebook icon that links directly to your page to simplify the process for people and rack up recommendations on your company’s Facebook page.